autosome-ru/ibis-challenge/README.md

 ## Gathering benchmark files

 Benchmark archive is available at ZENODO_LINK.
-After downloading and unpacking it run
+After downloading and unpacking it and run the following command to fix benchmark configs

 ```console
 bash cli/format_bench.sh ${PATH_TO_BENCHMARK_DIR} ${PATH_TO_PWMEval}/pwm_scoring
 ```

-to fix benchmark configs

 ## How to run